 Graduate students may request a leave of absence for a number of terms not to exceed one calendar year.
 A request for a leave of absence should be sent in writing to the academic advisor of the program.
 Students who return on the agreed-upon date re-enter the program with the same status held at the time they left.
 Students who do not obtain a formal leave of absence, or those who do not return in the agreed upon term, shall be considered withdrawn from the College and will have to reapply to gain readmission.

-Graduate Program Descriptions
+School of Graduate and Professional Studies Program Descriptions